Anna-S0phia/Cultural_Data_Sculpting/README.md

 Link to the Visual WebGL / Web Audio programming editor "CABLES" (currently in public beta): https://cables.gl (accessed June 14, 2021).

-The visualization is still a prototype with errors such as double entries, and important functions such as artwork metadata or small and touchscreen optimization are missing.
+The visualization is still a prototype with errors such as double entries, and important features such as artwork metadata and touchscreen optimization are missing.
 Work in progress.

 ### Screenshots from the Visualization (https://cables.gl/p/uLiDbC)